What is a District of Columbia Advance Directive?

 Regardless of whether your District of Columbia Advance Directive has been generated as part of a long-term plan or made in response to a change in your health, witnesses and notarization can help to protect your agent if a third party questions their power and authority.

 Making an Advance Directive is generally simple, but you may need advice.
 Locating an attorney to review your Advance Directive could take longer than you expect if you try to do it on your own.
 An alternate approach to consider is to get help via Rocket Lawyer attorney services.
-Rocket Lawyer members are able to request advice from an On Call attorney with relevant experience or pose additional legal questions.
+Rocket Lawyer members are able to request advice from an Rocket Lawyer network attorney with relevant experience or pose additional legal questions.
 As always, you can be confident that Rocket Lawyer is here by your side.

 Your Advance Directive comes with its own series of tips for what is next after the document is finished.
 You are encouraged to take any of these actions with your PoA: making edits, saving it as a PDF document or Word file, and signing it.
 Finally, take care to ensure that your agent(s), care providers, and other impacted parties get their copy of your fully executed document.